Naomi Judd: Acting

-Judd made her first screen appearance in the 1979 comedy film More American Graffiti.
+Judd made her first screen appearance with a bit part in the 1979 comedy film More American Graffiti.
 She executive produced the 1995 made-for-television film Naomi & Wynonna: Love Can Build a Bridge based on her book.
 She guest-starred in the television series Sisters, The Client, 3rd Rock from the Sun and Touched by an Angel.
+She appeared in the 1983 TV movie Living Proof: The Hank Williams Jr. Story.
 In 1993, Judd played the female lead opposite Kenny Rogers in the made-for-television Western Rio Diablo.
 She continued to act, and in 1999 she starred as Lily Waite in the television film, A Holiday Romance.
 Also that year, Judd starred in the drama film Family Tree.
 She made a cameo appearance in the 2001 romantic comedy film Someone Like You starring Ashley Judd.

 Judd starred alongside Laura Prepon in the 2011 Lifetime television movie The Killing Game.
 She later starred in the Hallmark Channel films Nearlyweds and Window Wonderland, both released in 2013.
 In 2014, she starred as "Honey" in the Netflix film An Evergreen Christmas.
 In 2021, Judd starred in the Lifetime adaptation of V. C. Andrews' novel Ruby playing the title character's grandmother.